userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Smoothing_Filter/README.md

 <img src="/images/lennaNoise.png" width="800">

 We can enhance the image in some ways to get a better information from it.
-Depending on condition and the type of noise, we can use:
+Depending on the condition and the type of noise, we can use:
 * Image averaging
 * Local averaging (mean filter)
 * Median Filter